 We have a full day to explore this picture-postcard area of Hallstatt.
 If the weather allows, we will take one of the cable cars to capture mountain vistas and enjoy sunrise or sunset from the top of the mountain.
 No worries if the weather is bad because the area features beautiful waterfalls, mountains streams, and you'll want to photograph the village of Hallstatt from various angles.
 We will also visit the Hallstatt Ossuary, located in the basement of 12th century St. Michael's Church whereyou will be able to photograph a remarkable collection of painted skulls.
 Overnight Hallstatt Lakeside Apartments.

 In the early morning, we photograph Hallstatt for the last time before we leave the Alps and head east toward Vienna.
 On the way, we stop in Melk to photograph the monastery and one of the most spectacular cathedral interiors in Europe.
 The ceiling will blow you away.
-In addition, the monastery library is breathtaking, and the spiral staircases that flank the cathedral make amazing graphic photographs.
-In the early evening, we arrive in Vienna and photograph one of the most beautiful cities in the world at the blue hour.
+In the afternoon we arrive in Vienna and photograph one of the most beautiful cities in the world at the blue hour.
 Overnight Steigenberger Hotel Herrenhof.
 4.5 stars.

 Vienna is full of architectural treasures with historical significance, and we will visit and photograph many of them today.
 St. Stephens Cathedral, the Hofburg, Schonbrunn Palace, the Berg Theater, the Town Hall (appropriately named Rathaus in German) and Karlskirche are all fabulous.
 This is a great chance to practice handheld HDR to deal with contrast in low light environments where tripods are not allowed.
 After our farewell dinner, we will have a second twilight and night photography session in this beautiful place, and Jim will discuss using HDR at this time of day.
 Overnight Steigenberger Hotel Herrenhof.
 4.5 stars.